Master of Science in Engineering

 The College of Engineering offers a graduate program leading to a Master of Science (M.S.) in Engineering with a choice of several concentrations, including Electrical Engineering.

-The Electrical Engineering Department offers graduate level courses and research opportunities in the following areas:
+The Electrical and Computer Engineering Department offers graduate level courses and research opportunities in the following areas:

 - Signal, Image, and Data Processing